Hinnotefjellet

 Hinnotefjellet is a mountain in Lom Municipality in Innlandet county, Norway.
 The 2114 m tall mountain is located in the Jotunheimen mountains within Jotunheimen National Park.
 The mountain sits about 41 km northeast of the village of Øvre Årdal and about 50 km southwest of the village of Vågåmo.
-The mountain is surrounded by several other notable mountains including Reinstinden to the east; Storådalshøi and Høgtunga to the south; Semeltinden to the west; Søre Hellstugutinden, Nestsøre Hellstugutinden, Store Hellstugutinden and Midtre Hellstugutinden to the northwest; and the Memurutindene mountains to the northeast.
+The mountain is surrounded by several other notable mountains including Reinstinden to the east; Storådalshøe and Høgtunga to the south; Semeltinden to the west; Søre Hellstugutinden, Nestsøre Hellstugutinden, Store Hellstugutinden and Midtre Hellstugutinden to the northwest; and the Memurutindene mountains to the northeast.
 The Vestre Memurubrean glacier lies north of this mountain.